• Races

 As trail runners, we benefit from the work of those who built and maintain the trails where we run.
 Many of the organizations and groups who do this work have little and shrinking budgets and rely heavily on volunteers.
 We strongly believe that all of us should give back by volunteering to do trail work on a regular basis.

 We define trail work as maintenance of existing trails and development of new.
+Picking up garbage does not count.
 The trails can be anywhere in the world.
 More details on the requirement are in this post.

 Go Beyond Racing hosts several trail work events throughout the year – check our Events Calendar for those.
 We will also post opportunities we hear of in the Mountain Lakes 100 Facebook Group.